What to Prioritize in Your Apartment Web Design

 1. Tell your multifamily brand story.

 No, you’re not writing a David Copperfield-style bio here, but you should showcase some information on your property and background.
-This can include simple multifamily branding — apartment logo and colors, and imagery that reflects your community (e.g. amenities, units, and floorplans).
+This can include simple multifamily branding — apartment logo and colors and imagery that reflects your community (e.g. amenities, units, and floorplans).
 A little reflection of your company culture can be nice, but don’t go overboard.
 Most people who visit your site won’t see that as a priority.

 2. Pick a focus.

-It can be tempting to cover all the information related to your property on the homepage — after all, it’s the page visitors will see most.
+It can be tempting to cover all the information related to your property on the homepage — after all, it’s the page visitors will see the most.
 However, this will more often than not be a detriment to the success of your apartment web design.
-While you can talk about your property in broad terms, pick one thing to focus on — i.e., pick one focus for your call-to-action, be it a property tour or calling to talk to an agent about available units — then strategize your information around that.
+While you can talk about your property broadly, pick one thing to focus on — i.e., pick one focus for your call-to-action, be it a property tour or calling to talk to an agent about available units — then strategize your information around that.

 Not only will your homepage be more clear for the user, but it allows you to prioritize a focus.
 Sure, you can still feature testimonials and other relevant information, but the key is to target this information back to your ultimate goal.

 Let’s take the master-planned community Prairie Ridge as one example.
-While there are seemingly endless details about Prairie Ridge, Texas that could be highlighted on the homepage — nearby schools, the benefits of the location, amenities, and details about the different home options — it maintains a clear focus on the mission, three simple benefits, and price range.
+While there are seemingly endless details about Prairie Ridge, Texas, that could be highlighted on the homepage — nearby schools, the benefits of the location, amenities, and details about the different home options — it maintains a clear focus on the mission, three simple benefits, and price range.
 This simple yet informative layout provides a cleaner look to the homepage, with several options for subpages with more information should the user want to dive into those topics on a deeper level.